Headphones & amplifiers - output impedance, load impedance and frequency response

 - The output impedance has insignificant effect on the total (electrical + mechanical) distortion.
 A low output impedance can't reduce nonlinear distortion in headphones and speakers.

-The first two are evident (even without simulation), the third still doesn't need a complete acoustical simulation only electrical.
+The first two are evident (no simulation required), the third still doesn't need a complete acoustical simulation only electrical.

 The standard 30 ohm output impedance (which is not a standard, just widely used in integrated audio) works well with the vast majority of headphones.
 Some open dynamic headphones may require amplifiers with output impedance values between 4 and 8 ohm, but reducing the output impedance below 4 ohms will not improve the response even for headphones with wildly varying impedance curve.